Lactation Consultant

 How Much Do Lactation Consultants Make?

 Salaries for lactation consultants vary based on a number of factors: training, education, certification, work experience, self-reported earnings, and regional cost of living.
-The average annual salary earned by a registered nurse is $89,010 (Bureau of Labor Statistics May 2022).
+The average annual salary earned by a registered nurse is $94,480 (BLS May 2023).
 The percentiles for wages are:

 Lactation Consultant Career Alternatives